phpDocumentor/phpDocumentor/docs/PSR.md

 a long description to insert a piece of text that is only applicable for the developers of this software.

-(TODO:
-phpdoc1 usage of @internal is the same as {@internal}} as described here, rather than being a means to mark an entire element as non-public.
-We should determine if the separate/different use of @internal vs {@internal}}
-should remain, or if another method of marking an element as non-public should be derived)

-(MVRIEL: Should perhaps be discussed on the mailinglist)

 #### Syntax

     @internal